vinceforce/ProgrammingAssignment2/DEMO.md

 output: html_document
 ---
 ## Run the demo
-Set the working directory to the hone containing the current file To run the demo, type the following commands :
+Set the working directory to the one containing the current file.
+To run the demo, type the following commands :
 > source("demo.R")